MousaviLaleh/Mapping_Earthquakes/README.md

 <br/>

-Thec, call the token file in the html file.
+Then, call the token file in the html file.
 <br/>

 ![02.png](images/02.png)